fjkz/inline_table/README.rst

 =====

 Compile a table text with the ``compile`` function.
-The table text must be formatted with one of the following format:
+The table text must be formatted with one of the following formats:

 * reStructuredText Simple Table,
-* reStructuredText Grid Table.
+* reStructuredText Grid Table,
+* Markdown Table.

 The ``compile`` function returns a ``Table`` object. ::